Turtle

 My first impression of Turtle, in its white and pink box, was positive.
 The packaging was pretty and the bright green turtle sat atop a black satin back.
 My package included a business card and the box itself had an introduction to the company and a separate manual for the toys (which all use the same controls).
 I didn’t take the time to read the instructions and I wish I had.

 You see, the Turtle and its siblings have a unique bow-tie control that contains “two” buttons.
-The quotations are due to the fact that there’s obviously a third button in center.. or one of my buttons is off or extenders too far to the middle.
+The quotations are due to the fact that there’s obviously a third button in center.. or one of my buttons is off or extends too far to the middle.
 Regardless, this extra button clicks all on its own and seems to share some functions with the “+” button but doesn’t act as a master power button.
 So I spent a whole bunch of time trying to figure out why the hell they’d use three buttons.

 I was doubly confused because the buttons function differently than most vibrators.
 I kept trying to push the buttons to increase vibration strength when pushing them changes modes (pushing the “-” button once actually turns the Turtle off) and holding them increase or decreases strength.
 This is a method that I don’t mind but usually throws me for a loop in the beginning.

-So here I am completely befuddled.
+So here I am, completely befuddled.
 It just doesn’t make sense.
-Two buttons would make perfect sense: the buttons would each be placed on the widest ends of the bow-tie.
+Two buttons would make perfect sense: the buttons would each be placed on the widest ends of the bow tie.
 Five buttons would be confusing but not as much as three: each vertex would house a button.
 But three?
-There’s a button on either end and one in the center but the buttons are along one of the long edges of the bow-tie so it just feels.. confusing.
+There’s a button on either end and one in the center, but the buttons are along one of the long edges of the bowtie, so it just feels.. confusing.
 Should there be more buttons along the other edge?
 Is this actually a button?
 Why does the power button not turn this thing off?

 Then I read the instructions and realized there’s only supposed to be two buttons and either I’m missing the center just right to make the “+” button work (even though it clicks separately) or..
 I don’t know.
 Defect?
 Poor placement on my model?
-I can’t even begin to answer the question but, once I figured out how it worked, and tried to keep my finger from the center, it made a little more sense.
+I can’t even begin to answer the question, but once I figured out how it worked and tried to keep my finger from the center, it made a little more sense.

 I find the size of the battery pack/controls to be awkward in itself.
 It reminds me of some of the rabbits I’ve had and it’s pretty hard to control with my short arms.
 It has a total length of 9.3″ and three or so inches is dedicated to the battery cap.
 At its widest (where the battery cap meets the shaft), the diameter is 1.65″.
 We’re talking some bulk and the silicone makes it feel quite heavy.

 I also can’t feel the Turtle design internally.
 Sadness.
-However, I did enjoy the rounded head for clitoral stimulation and, I did squirt a ton after all that wrangling.
+However, I did enjoy the rounded head for clitoral stimulation, and I did squirt a ton after all that wrangling.
 Odd.

 So, the Turtle is one of those toys that looks great.
 I love the idea of it but it’s just awkward in practice because of its size and bulk, finicky battery cap and whatever is going on with the buttons.
 If it hadn’t been so awkward, I would have loved to recommend it to anyone whose G-spot is more traditionally located.
 I’d love to see a new line of Papaya Toys that are slimmer and sleeker, with more power and.. buttons that do what they should.